♥ Health Benefits

 Potassium is an important nutrient for health.
 It is the major positive ion inside cells and is thus important for maintaining fluid and electrolyte balance in the body.
 It is also important in neuron function.

-Note: Some coffees, primarily bottled, contain vitamins and minerals which are added to already roasted coffee beans, making the end product a Nutraceutical or Fortified beverage.
-According to researchers, these additives don’t appear to perform as well as the natural vitamins and minerals occurring in the unroasted coffee beans.
+NOTE: Some coffees, primarily bottled, contain vitamins and minerals which are added to already roasted coffee beans, making the end product a Nutraceutical or Fortified beverage.
+According to the FDA researchers, these additives don’t appear to perform as well as the natural vitamins and minerals occurring in the unroasted coffee beans.
 In addition, no one knows the strength of added vitamins and minerals after they’ve sat around in a warehouse or on stores shelves for any length of time.

 Coming soon, watch for our articles on Vitamins, Minerals, Antioxidants, Dietary Fiber, Alertness and Mood, Alzheimer’s, Asthma, Bone Health, Cancers of the Bladder, Breast Tumors, Colorectal cancer, Cholesterol, Depression and High Anxiety, Diabetes – Type 2, Gallstone Disease, Glucose and Lipid Metabolism, Gout, Headaches, Heart Disease, Hypertension, Stroke, Kidney Disease, Kidney Stones, Liver Disease, Low Back Pain, Migraines’, Obesity, Osteoporosis, Parkinson’s Disease and more.